luizbgomide/sovereign/rules.md

 Stabilizing an ally is a Main Action that requires a Dex/ Heal or Int/Heal skill check with a DC of 8 plus the number of full rounds since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit) or other tools, this difficulty is increased by 2.
 Only one ally can try to stabilize a victim per round, though others can attempt to aid their check, but attempts may be retried each round for as long as hope lasts.

-Once stabilized, the victim remains incapacitated for one turn before recovering with 1 hit point and the [Frail](#frail) condition.
+Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 hit point and the [Frail](#frail) condition.

 NPCs who aren’t important enough to merit a name die instantly when reduced to zero hit points.